johndavedecano/laravel-marketplace/readme.md

 ## Installation

-1. run `composer create-project francescomalatesta/laravel-api-boilerplate-jwt myNextProject`;
+1. run `composer create-project johndavedecano/laravel-marketplace marketplace`;
 2. have a coffee, nothing to do here;

 Once the project creation procedure will be completed, run the `php artisan migrate` command to install the required tables.